How a Reddit Post Outperformed Our Paid Ads

 Quick answer

-We were three months into a Google Ads experiment, watching CAC creep north of $140, when an angler in r/flyfishing posted a screenshot of Baseline Maps in a comment thread about checking river flows.
-In 72 hours that single comment drove more installs than the entire paid campaign.
-The takeaway: in niche outdoor categories, community trust outranks ad budget, every time.
+We ran a modest paid-ad experiment and watched it quietly underperform for a niche outdoor audience.
+Then an angler in r/flyfishing posted a screenshot of Baseline Maps in a thread about checking river flows, and that one authentic, helpful comment brought in more genuine signups than the paid campaign did.
+The takeaway: in niche outdoor categories, community trust outranks ad budget.

 The screenshot we didn’t know we’d taken

-On a Tuesday in March, an angler in r/flyfishing dropped a screenshot of Baseline Maps into a comment thread about checking flows for a steelhead window.
-We didn’t see it until our install graph bent upward two days later, and the attribution finally traced back to a single comment sitting at 312 upvotes with no marker that it had ever been pushed.
+Then, on a Tuesday in March, an angler in r/flyfishing dropped a screenshot of Baseline Maps into a comment thread about checking flows for a steelhead window.
+We didn’t even see it at first.
+We only noticed when new signups picked up and people started mentioning, unprompted, where they’d heard about us.
+It traced back to a single comment that nobody had pushed or paid for.

-The comment was 41 words long.
-It mentioned the app once, by name, with a screenshot showing the river the original poster had been asking about.
-It read like the kind of tip you give a friend over a tailgate at the put-in, not like marketing.
-We saved a copy and stared at it for an hour, trying to figure out what we had just been taught.
+The comment read like the kind of tip you give a friend over a tailgate at the put-in, not like marketing.
+It mentioned the app once, by name, with a screenshot showing the exact river the original poster had been asking about.
+We saved a copy and stared at it for a while, trying to figure out what we’d just been taught.

-By the end of the week, the Reddit thread was archived and the install rate was still 4x our pre-spike baseline.
-Word had moved sideways into adjacent threads, into DMs, into the kind of low-frequency mentions that don’t spike a graph but lift the floor under it.
-We had spent zero dollars and earned a permanent step-change in arrivals.
+And it didn’t end when the thread cooled off.
+Word moved sideways into adjacent threads, into DMs, into the kind of low-frequency mentions that don’t make a graph spike but do lift the floor under it.
+We had spent nothing and earned something durable.

 Why this post worked (and most don’t)